twilightscapes/newfrp/src/content/pages/index.md

 youtubemute: true
 description: A rogue one, out there to change the world, one meme at a time.
 svgzindex: ""
-profTitle: MG Reports
+profTitle: FRP Engineering
 coverletter:
-  coverText: About Meme Genes
+  coverText: About FRP
   coverLink: /about
 youtubestart: "18"
 scrollable: true